Viscount: Spain

 The Spanish title of vizconde is ranked between the title conde (count/earl) and the relatively rare title of barón.

 In Spain, nobles are classified as either Grandee of Spain (Grandes de España), as titled nobles, or as untitled nobles.
 A grandee of any rank outranks a non-grandee, even if that non-grandee's title is of a higher degree, thus, a viscount-grandee enjoys higher precedence than a marquis who is not a grandee.

 In the kingdom of Spain the title was awarded from the reign of Felipe IV (1621–65; Habsburg dynasty) until 1846.

 Equivalent titles

-Germanic counterparts
+Western counterparts

 There are non-etymological equivalents to the title of viscount (i.e., 'vice-count') in several languages, including German.

 However, in such case titles of the etymological Burgrave family (not in countries with a viscount-form, such as Italian burgravio alongside visconte) bearers of the title could establish themselves at the same gap, thus at generally the same level.
 Consequently, a Freiherr (or Baron) ranks not immediately below a Graf, but below a Burggraf.